JakubCp98/financial_scoring_tool/README.md

 GOOGLE SHEETS TABS:

 A) MAIN
-1. FINALNA ANALIZA (final analysis) - model results for individual companies.
+1. Finalna_analiza (final_analysis) - model results for individual companies.
 This taab also contains a list of formulas used in the model.
-2. Qualitative_Assessment - multidimensional qualitative analysis for individual companies, performed entirely by ChatGPT.
+2. Ocena_jakościowa (qualitative_assesment) - multidimensional qualitative analysis for individual companies, performed entirely by ChatGPT.

 B) ADDITIONALLY
 1. surowe_dane (raw data) - company financial data before processing
 2. fx_adjusted - company financial data converted to USD
 3. percentrank - company financial data normalized using the PERCENTRANK function (required for comparison)
-4. surowe_dane_opis (raw data description) - description of the financial data, along with its interpretation
+4. surowe_dane_opis (raw_data_description) - description of the financial data, along with its interpretation